Cognition: Psychology

 Cognitive psychology examines mental activities responsible for cognitive phenomena and intelligent behavior.
 It uses the scientific method to study cognitive processes like perception, memory, reasoning, and language.
 Although mental activities mediate between stimuli and responses, they are not directly observable, which poses a methodological challenge for researchers.
 It typically forces them to rely on indirect methods for empirical validation, usually in the form of models or theories that have testable predictions.
 For example, if a theory predicts a specific behavior in a particular situation, then empirical observations can determine if outcomes align with those predictions.

 Cognitive psychologists use diverse methods to gather data for empirical validation.
 Experimental methods create controlled situations in which certain factors, called independent variables, can be changed.
 The main interest is in how these factors influence individuals in the situation.
 By measuring the effects, called dependent variables, researchers aim to identify causal relations between independent and dependent variables.
 Correlational methods, by contrast, measure the degree of association between two variables without proving that one causes the other.
 Cognitive psychologists also integrate methods from other disciplines, including neuroimaging techniques and computational simulations.
-Early cognitive psychologists made extensive use of introspection, in which researchers examine and reflect on their own experiences to understand mental processes.
-The choice of method depends a lot on the studied cognitive process, such as the differences between research on perception and memory.
+Early cognitive psychologists, such as Wilhelm Wundt, made extensive use of introspection, in which researchers examine and reflect on their own experiences to understand mental processes.
+The choice of method depends on the studied cognitive process and can differ markedly between areas like perception and memory.

 Neuroscience

 fMRI is a neuroimaging technique that can measure regional brain activity corresponding to specific cognitive tasks.

 Cognitive neuroscience investigates how the nervous system gives rise to cognition.
 It is particularly interested in the brain, covering both micro-scale studies of individual neurons and synapses as well as the macro-scale analyses of interactions between brain regions.
 For example, cognitive neuroscientists study the brain areas responsible for processes like memory and decision-making, exploring how they represent and transform information and communicate with each other on a biological level.
 They also examine how these processes are influenced by neurotransmitters—signalling molecules that affect information exchange between neurons.

 Cognitive neuroscientists employ neuroimaging techniques to study brain activity, including electroencephalography (EEG), positron emission tomography (PET), and functional magnetic resonance imaging (fMRI).
 These techniques visualize neural processes by measuring phenomena such as electrical or magnetic changes and blood flow across different brain areas, indicating local activity levels.
 Researchers compare the activation patterns associated with specific mental tasks to learn how regional brain activity correlates with cognitive demands.
-Another method examines patients with brain damage.
-It seeks to understand the role of a brain area indirectly by studying how cognition changes if the area is impaired.
+Another method examines patients with brain damage to infer the role of a brain area by observing how cognition changes when the area is impaired.

 A different approach, common in computational or theoretical neuroscience, is to design computational or mathematical models of cognitive systems.
 This approach explores possible explanations of observed mental phenomena and neural activities by modeling and simulating underlying brain mechanisms.